Japanese hanami: celebrating the cherry blossom

 The cherry blossoms of Japan are known to admirers the world over.
 But their brief, beautiful season is not just a draw for international travellers.
 Japanese people celebrate this time with festivals, rituals and family gatherings.
+If you are lucky enough to be in Japan during the elusive blooming season, join the locals for hanami, or ‘flower viewing’.
 Read on for insights into the significance of the cherry blossom in Japanese culture.
 This guide may help you in planning your own tour of Japan.

 Sakura is the Japanese word for cherry blossom.
 The blooming season is eagerly anticipated in Japan every year.
 It usually begins in the island of Okinawa during January or February.
 It passes through the centre of Japan in March and April.
 A rather late, May bloom completes the season around Hokkaido in the north.
 The blossom also blooms later in higher altitudes, so can be followed through the various regions and terrains of Japan.
 For its major cities, the first blossoms in Tokyo usually appear in the final days of March, hanging on until around the 5th of April.
 Kyoto follows a day later.
 Annual predictions are monitored closely – the season varies slightly year to year.
 A “sakura forecast” can be found here, and may help you in planning your tour of Japan.